facebookresearch/nevergrad/docs/parametrization.rst

     :end-before: DOC_PARAM_2

-Here is a glipse of what happens on the optimization space:
+Here is a glimpse of what happens on the optimization space:

 .. literalinclude:: ../nevergrad/optimization/test_doc.py
     :language: python